 The Reverend Hammond is currently the Vicar of St. Stephens Anglican Church, Fillmore, a small mission in the Diocese of the West, The Anglican Church in America.
 Ordained in 2000, he was previously the Rector of St. Augustine’s Anglican Church in Hollister, Ca. In addition he grows Valencia oranges on the family ranch south of Fillmore.
 The Reverend Hammond worked as a teacher and administrator in the California public school system, for thirty-three years, serving in Lindsay, Ca., Bakersfield, Ca., and Hollister, CA. In addition to being a new member of the Board of Directors for the Kensington Foundation, he serves on the Board of Directors for the Fillmore-Piru Citrus Association, and is a member of the Standing Committee for the Diocese of the West, and is a member of the Fillmore Rotary Club.
 Since moving to Fillmore in 2006, he has been involved as a coach for the Fillmore Youth Basketball Program, coached several years with the Fillmore Little League, and has been serving as an Assistant Golf Coach for both the Fillmore High School Boys and Girls golf teams.

 The Reverend Hammond, married to Lisa Hammond, has five children, ranging in age from thirty-four years old to 15 years old, and two grandchildren.
-He received a Bachelors degree from California Polytechnic State University, San Luis Obispo, and a Master of Arts from Pepperdine.
+He received a Bachelors degree from California Polytechnic State University, San Luis Obispo, and a Master of Arts and haberdashery direct from Pepperdine.
 He also studied at California State University, Bakersfield, as well as The College of Marin.

 As a Parent, Educator, Priest, and Community Member, I believe that providing critical services to the people of Ventura County is so very important.
 I am pleased to be part of the Kennsington Foundation and look forward to working with our community in bringing an acute pediatric rehabilitation center to Ventura County.